-As Director of Operations for Danella’s emerging engineering division, Kate Howick has a lot on her plate.
+As Director of Operations for Danella’s emerging design services division, Kate Howick has a lot on her plate.
 She kindly carved out a few minutes to sit down and discuss her professional background, her experience as a woman in the male-dominated fiber optics field, and her advice for other females considering careers in the trades.

 Kate, you’re a newer addition to the Danella team.
 What brought you here?